 - Ownership: contains ownership data for funds and institutions.

-The analyses are detailed, grounded in a solid understanding of market dynamics and the company’s financial health.
+The analyses are detailed, and grounded in a solid understanding of market dynamics and the company’s financial health.

-They examine the management’s competency, a company’s competitive advantage (the “economic moat”), fair value estimates, growth prospects and more.
+They examine the management’s competency, a company’s competitive advantage (the “economic moat”), fair value estimates, growth prospects, and more.
 This thorough approach makes Morningstar a highly reliable source for investment advice.

 Pricing and Plans

-- Retail Price: $199/yr with a 30-day Money Back Guarantee
+- Retail Price: $199/yr with a 30-day Membership-Fee back Guarantee

 Morningstar Pricing and Plans